DejavuForensics/mELM/README.md

 ### Authorial repository for pattern recognition:

 -	In the path **dataset/classification/Antivirus_Dataset_PE32_Citadel_mELM_format.csv**, you can see the structure of the repository as shown in Fig. 6.
--    -**First line**:
-        - **First column of first row**: popular name of the file that makes up the dataset.
+- **First column**: popular name of the file that makes up the dataset.
+- **Second column**: corresponds to the output attribute of the repository.
+1; the sample (line) belongs to the class (_citadel_ _malware_).
+0; the sample (line) belongs to the counter-class.
-        - **More columns in first row**: the input neurons in the database used correspond to the repertoire of instructions, the calls to the operating system (_syscall_) and the dependencies of the suspect application.
+- **More columns**: the input neurons in the database used correspond to the repertoire of instructions, the calls to the operating system (_syscall_) and the dependencies of the suspect application.
+In the dataset in figure 6, there are 430 input neurons.
+For example, in the first sample, the first neuron corresponds to the instruction 'aaa' and has a value of 0.
--    -**More lines**:
-- At the end of learning (training), the ELM neural network will be capable of generalization.
-The ELM will classify the unseen sample as either class (1.0) or counter-class (0.0).
-An unseen sample refers to a sample not presented during training.
 - In the terminal, use the extreme neural network in professional repository.
 Here's an example:

 python [melm.py](https://github.com/DejavuForensics/mELM/blob/main/mELM/melm.py) -tall [Antivirus_Dataset_PE32_Citadel_mELM_format.csv](https://github.com/DejavuForensics/Citadel/blob/main/Antivirus_Dataset_PE32_Citadel_mELM_format.csv)
 -kfold 10 -ty 1 -virusNorm -nh 500 -af dilation -v